antonioherling/antonioherling.github.io/_pages/research.md

 **Ribeiro Junior, A. C. H.** Rerandomization with Continuous Treatments.
 In preparation (2026+)

-**Ribeiro Junior, A. C. H.**, Branson, Z. Pilot-Informed Rerandomization with High-Dimensional Covariates.
+**Ribeiro Junior, A. C. H.**, Branson, Z., Ben-Michael, E. Pilot-Informed Rerandomization with High-Dimensional Covariates.
 In preparation (2026+)

 **Ribeiro Junior, A. C. H.**, Branson, Z. Quantile-balanced Rerandomization.
 In preparation (2026+)